mlpack/mlpack/README.md

 This will build all library components as well as 'mlpack_test'.

     $ make

-You can specify individual components which you want to build, if you do not want to build everything in the library:
+If you do not want to build everything in the library, individual components of the build can be specified:

     $ make mlpack_pca mlpack_knn mlpack_kfn

-If the build fails and you cannot figure out why, register an account on Github and submit an issue; the mlpack developers will quickly help you figure it out:
+If the build fails and you cannot figure out why, register an account on Github and submit an issue.
+The mlpack developers will quickly help you figure it out:

 [mlpack on Github](https://www.github.com/mlpack/mlpack/)

 Alternately, mlpack help can be found in IRC at `#mlpack` on irc.freenode.net.

-If you wish to install mlpack to `/usr/local/include/mlpack/` and `/usr/local/lib/` and `/usr/local/bin/`, once it has built, make sure you have root privileges (or write permissions to those three directories), and simply type
+If you wish to install mlpack to `/usr/local/include/mlpack/` , `/usr/local/lib/` and `/usr/local/bin/`, make sure you have root privileges (or write permissions to those three directories) once it has built, and simply type

     $ make install